MoscowJS/organizer/README.md

 suggested by the venue (main sponsor).
 If the venue doesn't have a speaker, we select all four from the waiting list.

-Our waiting list is [here][waiting-list].
+Our waiting list is [here][waiting-list] (you need to be an organizer to access the document).
 Applications there are sorted by submition date.
 Those, that have not yet being scheduled, are highlighted in red.
-Authors of those proposals you'll need to contact.
-Starting from the oldest submitions.
+Authors of those proposals you'll need to contact, starting from the oldest submitions.

 Please contact 3-4 persons from the waiting list and suggest to give a talk at the next event.
 In this letter please provide date and venue of